Drkareemkamal/cancer-survival-predictor/README.md

 ![C-index comparison](figures/cindex_comparison.png)

-**How to read this plot:** the C-index measures how well a model ranks patients by survival risk.
+the C-index measures how well a model ranks patients by survival risk.
 A value of 0.50 is random ordering, while higher values mean the model more often assigns higher risk to patients who die earlier.
 The blue bars show validation performance and the red bars show held-out test performance.
 Cox PH is the weakest test performer, RSF improves substantially, and the neural multimodal models give the strongest ranking signal, with the Transformer highest on the current test run.

 ### Pathology multi-task evaluation vs Saluja et al. (Nature, 2025)